Hacker0x01/docs.hackerone.com/docs/programs/embedded-submissions-form.md

 If you have [signal requirements](signal-requirements.html) set up for your program, please note that the embedded submission form bypasses all signal requirements that've already been set up.
 Hackers who don't meet signal requirements will still be able to submit vulnerabilities to your program through the embedded submission form.

 ### Set Up an Embedded Submission Form
-To have an embedded submissions form on your website:
+To have an embedded submission form on your website:
 1. Go to <b>Settings > Integrations > Embedded Submission</b>.

 ![embedded-submissions-1](./images/embedded-submissions-1.png)

 2. Click <b>Set up</b>.
 3. Identify the domains where you want the submission form to be embedded on the <b>Embedded Submission Configuration</b> form.
-You must add a Fully Qualified Domain Name (FQDN) and you can add up to 100 domains.
+You must add a Fully Qualified Domain Name (FQDN).
+You can add up to 100 domains.

 ![embedded-submissions-2](./images/embedded-submissions-2.png)